 In most cases of acute diarrhea, the symptoms go away over time, and a person can manage them at home.

 Home care often includes a combination of hydration, bland foods, and preventing others from getting sick if an underlying illness is a cause.

 People living with chronic conditions, such as IBD, IBS, or celiac disease, should follow their doctor’s recommendations on diet to help prevent making their symptoms worse.

 - electrolyte-replacement solutions, such as Gatorade or Pedialyte

 - soup broth

-Frequent hand-washing with soap and water or an alcohol-based hand rub should be performed:
+A person should frequently wash their hands with soap and water or an alcohol-based hand rub throughout the day, including: